maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 -->

 Upon receiving a request with a valid *SearhFilterObject* payload, the service will first determine which of the applicable search filters are to be applied.
+This operation includes parsing the query character string *SearhFilterObject* field, if that has been populated.
+This should be processed according to the rules outlined in the [Service Discoverability](#service-discoverability) section.
+The parsing output should then be combined with the additional *SearhFilterObject* fields to generate the complete set of search filters to be applied.

-Then the applicable filters are matched against the indexed database fields of the registered services instances and the results are gathered and returned as a paged response.
+The applicable filters are then matched against the indexed database fields of the registered services instances and the results are gathered and returned as a paged response.
 Only the results of the page that has been selected by the service consumers are returned.
 The service consumers can navigate to other